League-of-Foundry-Developers/fvtt-module-trigger-happy/README.md

 Here a example:

-#### When open any journal on the scene open a specific one instead
+#### When click on any journal on the scene the trigger open a specific one instead

 `@JournalEntry[*]{Missioni}@Trigger[Click]@JournalEntry[bSsq0RnNTqp3YxUR]{Scorta al Lord}`

-#### Every time you open a door on the scene put the game on pause
+#### Every time you open a door on the scene the put the game on pause

 `@Door[*]{Missioni}@Trigger[DoorOpen]@Macro[pause_the_game]`

 **NOTE:** From version `0.8.18-20` you can now use the triggers: `@ooc`, `@emote`, `@whisper`, `@selfwhisper` they have a specific syntax structure : `@XXX[content message]{alias|whisper|tokenId|actorId|sceneId}` all the parameter between `{}` are optional, but now you can customize a very specific chat message:

 - alias: string of the alias if undefined get the user reference who start the trigger usually the GM
 - whisper: array of string every string is a userId
 - tokenId: string of the token id to set like chat speaker if undefined get the user reference who start the trigger usually the GM
 - actorId: string of the actor id to set like chat speaker if undefined get the user reference who start the trigger usually the GM

 | Key (case unsensitive) | Category  | Syntax structure (id, name, label are case unsensitive) | Description |
 |:---------------:|:---------------:|:--------------:|:-----------:|